-Immature stages of flies, such as eggs and larvae (first, second and third instars), can be found during an inspection of fruits.
-Larvae usually exit the fruit after feeding, and the immobile pupal stage develops elsewhere (e.g., in leaf litter, soil, or shipping containers).
+Immature stages (eggs and larvae: first, second and third instars), can be found during inspection of fruits.
+After completing development, larvae exit the fruit, and the immobile pupal stage develops elsewhere (e.g., in leaf litter, soil, or packaging of containers).

 [91]3.1 Trapping